sit-on-cushions-we-must/following_robot/README.md

 * Tape

-Bend a cardboard strip into three places, and tape the sensors to it.
+Bend a cardboard strip in three places, and tape the sensors to it.
 Then tape that to the front of the chassis, like this:

 ![sensor mount](https://aaalearn.mystagingwebsite.com/wp-content/uploads/2018/05/mounting_sensors.jpg)